palantir/bouncer/README.md

 ### Batch-canary

-Use-case is, you'd prefer to use canary, but you don't have capacity (or money) to double your ASG in the middle phase.
+Use-case is, you'd prefer to use canary, but you don't have capacity to double your ASG in the middle phase.
 Instead, you want to add new nodes in batches as you delete old nodes.

 This method takes in a `batch` parameter.
 Your final desired capacity + `batch` determines the maximum bouncer will ever scale your ASG to.
 Bouncer will never scale your ASG below your desired capacity.